-However, not all campaigns should have to wipe out your marketing budget entirely.
-It’s possible to create a successful campaign based on user-generated content your customers create for you just because they love your product.
+Not all campaigns should have to wipe out your marketing budget.
+It’s possible to create a successful campaign based on user-generated content that your customers create for you — just because they love your product.

 Let’s explore “What is UGC?” further.
+User-generated content works much like word-of-mouth referrals – we know it works but we can’t see it happen.
 We’ll explain how you can incorporate a unique UGC strategy into your brand and social media marketing efforts for maximum success.

 What Does UGC Mean?